ohaimad/wedesign/README.md

 # wedesign
 This GitHub repository contains a graphic design project that showcases my design skills and creativity.
+The project includes various design elements such as typography, color palettes, and layout, and demonstrates my ability to create visually appealing and effective designs.
+The repository also includes source files, such as Adobe Photoshop or Illustrator files, which allow other designers to explore and learn from my design process.
+By sharing this project on GitHub, I hope to receive feedback and improve my design skills while also inspiring others in the design community.